 Gender Spectrum Video: Creating Gender Inclusive Schools

-For the month of September you can watch the award-winning documentary Creating Gender Inclusive Schools for free!
+Watch the award-winning documentary Creating Gender Inclusive Schools!
 See the trailer below and purchase the full documentary here.

 Hear more about gender inclusive schools in our video below.

 Our new videos feature prominent national voices on navigating gender and sports: Helen Carroll has been a national leader for decades in the movement for gender equity in sports, she spoke to Gender Spectrum’s Joel Baum about Transgender and Non-binary athletes and how parents and young people can work with schools so everyone can participate in athletics.
 We also heard from Harvard student-athlete Schuyler Bailar, who discussed his journey as the first openly transgender NCAA Division I swimmer on Instagram Live with Gender Spectrum intern Sone Yun.
 Watch the videos below!